malcobrown-dotcom/Malcolm-Brown-CV/README.md

 * Led the Technology and Operations Learning \& Development team, aligning capability-building activity with business priorities, future skills and the practical adoption of AI tools.
 * Supported the development of an AI-enabled workforce strategy, considering how automation, new skills and changing work practices could affect future capability, operating models and workforce demand.
 * Led **nine direct reports across four countries**, using co-created objectives, clear accountability, coaching and empathetic leadership to build a collaborative, high-performing team.
+* Supported the Technology global team through a Groupwide Audit and supported other Audit requirements.

 \---